The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Discussion

 While the luminosity dependence found for the QHMFs in the case with added scatter is encouraging -- at least for $z\lesssim3$ -- we note that, by adding scatter, we are effectively lowering the average SMBH mass for any fixed quasar luminosity.
 In \cref{sec:discussion_qlf}, we have argued that the resulting SMBH masses are too low to be compatible with those observed for bright quasars by surveys such as the SDSS \citep{wu_shen2022}.
-Given the well-established correlation between SMBH mass and the mass of their host dark matter haloes \citep[e.g.,][]{Ferrarese2000}, underestimating SMBH masses likely leads to a systematic underestimation of the quasar-host halo masses.
+Given the well-established correlation between SMBH mass and the mass of their host dark matter haloes \citep[e.g.,][]{ferrarese2002,Booth2010}, attributing bright quasars to lower mass SMBHs leads to lowered typical quasar host halo masses, since lower mass SMBHs tend to live in lower mass haloes.
 We therefore interpret the two cases considered in our analysis -- those “with” and “without” added scatter in quasar luminosity -- as bracketing the plausible range of outcomes for the QHMF.
 These two scenarios effectively define limiting behaviors for how quasar clustering depends on luminosity and redshift, capturing the sensitivity of our predictions to uncertainties in the underlying black hole-halo connection.
 More detailed models and refined quasar clustering observations will be able to pinpoint this behavior even further, especially in the high-redshift regime.